terfaval/reflecta-core/docs/login-token-flow.md

 The frontend will then store the returned token and user info in `sessionStorage` just like the current login flow does.

+### POST `/api/register-user`

+Registers a new user row in the `users` table when only an email address is provided.
+Used if the login page detects that the email does not exist yet.

+**Body:** `{ email: string }`

+Responds with `{ message: "Registration successful." }` on success.
+Returns 400 if the user already exists.

 ## Frontend adjustments

 ### Login page